tt-ims/FDTD_make_shape/README.md

 Information of x-th shape-template.
 This depends on `typ_s`.
 See `shape-template_manual.pdf` in detail.

 - ***ori_s(x,3)*** <br>
 Origin of x-th shape-template.
+Default is `0.0d0, 0.0d0, 0.0d0`.

 - ***rot_s(x,3)*** <br>
 Rotation angle of x-th shape-template.
 Rotation axes of `rot_s(x,1:3)` correspond to x-, y-, and z-axes, respectively.
+Priorities for rotation axes are x-, y-, and z-axes.
+Default is `0.0d0, 0.0d0, 0.0d0`.

 ## External Links